worawutt/win32/CONTRIBUTING.md

   taken to the COM APIs, but using IDL instead of header files.

 - Asynchronous APIs (the majority) are not yet supported.
-I'm currently investigating interrogating the metadata APIs directly, rather than manually parsing the IDL files, to generate Windows Runtime mappings.
+I'm currently working on interrogating the metadata APIs directly, rather than manually parsing the IDL files, to generate Windows Runtime mappings.